 CAN SENSITIVE TEETH IN CHILDREN BE PREVENTED?

-When it comes to preventing tooth sensitivity in children, the preventative measures that parents can take to help their little ones avoid tooth pain are pretty much the same ones that they use themselves.
-More often than not, preventing tooth sensitivity comes down to practicing good oral hygiene.
+Preventing sensitivity in children is paramount.
+The preventative measures for children are the same ones that parents use themselves.
+Often, preventing tooth sensitivity comes down to practicing good oral hygiene.
 Which can prevent tooth enamel from eroding.
-If this occurs, the tooth’s dentin will be exposed, which is what triggers tooth sensitivity for most children and adults.
+If this occurs, the tooth’s dentin exposes.
+This is what triggers tooth sensitivity for most children and adults.

-However, it is important to note that tooth sensitivity may also be a byproduct of chipped teeth, worn fillings, and other dental problems.
-Nonetheless, many of these problems can be avoided by brushing at least twice per day using fluoride-based toothpaste and by flossing to remove plaque from in-between teeth.
-Additional steps that parents can take to help their children avoid tooth sensitivity include
+Yet, it is important to note that tooth sensitivity may also be a by-product of chipped teeth.
+Or worn fillings, and other dental problems.
+Nonetheless, brushing twice per day using fluoride-based toothpaste avoids many of these problems.
+And by flossing to remove plaque from in-between teeth.
+Extra steps to take to help their children avoid tooth sensitivity include:

 - Limiting the number of acidic foods and drinks your child consumes